emiHuy/go-get-movesets/README.md

 ## File Information
 - app.py: GUI logic and main application entry point
-- web_scraper.py: Script for scraping Pokémon data
+- web_scraper.py: Script for scraping Pokémon data; can use on its own without GUI
 - README.md: Documentation for the project
 - search.png: image for search button
 - icon.ico: icon for program